 The most active component of turmeric is curcumin, which is a yellow polyphenolic pigment.
 However, since curcumin is a lipophilic molecule, it exhibits poor absorption and rapid metabolism leading to poor bioavailability.

 But how is turmeric good for joint pain?

 Turmeric for joint pain (see also 'Vitamins and Other Supplements for Joint Pain') is an effective remedy when taken in the form of supplements.
-Curcumin has a positive impact on joint pain, stiffness, and the total WOMAC score, as shown by studies.
+Curcumin has a positive impact on lubricating stiff joints, alleviating pain and the total WOMAC score, as shown by studies.